- 08/20/2007 (12:33:18 pm)

 ring.
 Paul Adams got on the mike and offered some of

-Tenders singing skills for the
+Tenders singing skills for the Columbia crowd.
+The

 crowd was not digging Tender’s vocal styling.
+Adams

 issued an open challenge to anyone in the back.
 The